krystal-compute/aiohttp-oauth2-client/docs/usage.rst

 Begin by importing the relevant modules, like the OAuth2 client and grant.
 Also import ``asyncio`` for running async code::

     import asyncio
+    from aiohttp import ClientSession
-    from aiohttp_oauth2_client.client import OAuth2Client
+    from aiohttp_oauth2_client.middleware import OAuth2Middleware
     from aiohttp_oauth2_client.grant.device_code import DeviceCodeGrant

-Then create an :obj:`~aiohttp_oauth2_client.grant.common.OAuth2Grant` and :obj:`~aiohttp_oauth2_client.client.OAuth2Client` object and perform a HTTP request to a protected resource.
+Then create an :obj:`~aiohttp_oauth2_client.grant.common.OAuth2Grant` and :obj:`~aiohttp_oauth2_client.middleware.OAuth2Middleware` object and perform a HTTP request to a protected resource.
 We use the
 Device Code grant in this example::

     async def main():